theheraldproject/theheraldproject.github.io/_posts/2021-03-24-migrating-soon.md

 ### By mid-April 2021

-- Website moved from vmware.github.io/herald to theheraldproject.github.io but shown on our new domain of https://heraldprox.io/
+- Website moved from vmware.github.io/herald to https://theheraldproject.github.io/ but soon on our new domain of https://heraldprox.io/

 We hope these changes help build a
 We're community driven, so please come and [join the Herald community]({{"/community" | relative_url }})